Robert G. Hale: Combat Gum

 While Hale was Commander of the US Army Dental and Trauma Research Detachment, he played a large role in the development of Combat Gum.
 Combat Gum is an anti-cavity gum designed to help maintain dental health in high-risk soldiers who have limited access to water.
 The peppermint flavored, sugar-free gum contains a synthetic sequence of anti-microbial peptides which mimic defensins (the bacteria-killing molecules naturally found in saliva.
 Though this gum is not a substitute for brushing, when chewed for twenty minutes three times a day it can prevent pathogens from colonizing the mouth.
 Combat gum is predicted to save the military a hundred million dollars annually.
 Aside from battle, dental emergencies account for 10 per cent of all injuries that cause soldiers to be evacuated from the battlefield.
 In the future, the gum is expected to be mass produced and sold to civilians as a prescription or over the counter.

+Face transplants

+Hale’s research into face transplantation emerged from his leadership in craniomaxillofacial trauma reconstruction for the U.S. Army, where he sought solutions for soldiers suffering devastating facial injuries from combat.
+As commander of the Dental and Trauma Research Detachment at the U.S. Army Institute of Surgical Research, Hale helped guide the military’s participation in the Armed Forces Institute of Regenerative Medicine (AFIRM), which explored cutting-edge approaches to restoring facial form and function.
+His work emphasized integrating advanced surgical techniques with regenerative medicine, using tissue scaffolds, stem-cell therapies, and vascularized composite allotransplantation (face transplantation), to move beyond traditional grafting methods.
+Hale’s efforts helped lay the foundation for military-supported face transplant programs that combine surgical precision with immune management and psychological rehabilitation.